 Peonies, Roses, Foxgloves, Hydrangea, Snapdragon, Veronica, and Scabiosa

-We love the elegant shape of this Atelier Carmel bouquet—it features peonies, roses, foxgloves, hydrangea, snapdragon, veronica, and scabiosa.
+We love the elegant shape of this Atelier Carmel bouquet.
+It features peonies, roses, foxgloves, hydrangea, snapdragon, veronica, and scabiosa.

 Anemone, Peony, Ranunculus, Olive, Ruscus, and Freesia

+Fresh fruit is a super unique way to embrace the spring season.
 Lauryl Lane designed this berry beautiful bouquet using blackberries, delphinium, sweet peas, freesia, stock, astilbe, trachillium, and scented geranium leaves.

-Ranunculus, Garden Roses, Icelandic Poppy, Jasmine, white Garden Roses, and Varigated Mini Pittosporum
+Ranunculus, Garden Roses, Poppies, Jasmine, and Pittosporum

-Daisies, Chamomile, Nigella, Gerber daisies, Ranunculus, Feverfew, Echinacea, and Dahlias
+Daisies, Daisies, Ranunculus, Feverfew, Echinacea, and Dahlias